cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 Registries
 ----------

-(TBD: After future additions, check if we need any.)
+(TBD: After any future additions, check if we need any.)

 Security Considerations {#seccons}